Dick Bennett

 Richard A. Bennett (born April 20, 1943) is an American former college basketball coach who is best known for building the Wisconsin-Green Bay Phoenix men's basketball program into a mid-major power and revitalizing the Wisconsin Badgers basketball program.
-Born in Pittsburgh, Pennsylvania, he is the father of current Virginia Cavaliers head coach Tony Bennett and former Northern Illinois women's basketball head coach Kathi Bennett.
+Born in Pittsburgh, Pennsylvania, he is the father of former Virginia Cavaliers head coach Tony Bennett and former Northern Illinois women's basketball head coach Kathi Bennett.

 Early life

 Bennett was born in Pittsburgh, Pennsylvania and raised in Clintonville, Wisconsin.
 He graduated from Ripon College in 1965 with a B.A. in education.
 At Ripon, Bennett played basketball (guard), football (halfback and return specialist), and baseball (third baseman) four years each.

 Coaching career

 Bennett had enormous success at each level of collegiate coaching in Wisconsin.
 In the mid-1970s, he led Eau Claire Memorial High School to the state title game.
 In the mid-1980s, he led the University of Wisconsin-Stevens Point to an NAIA title game.
 In the early 1990s he brought the Green Bay Phoenix of UW–Green Bay to its first three NCAA tournament appearances.
 And in 2000, after five years in Madison, he took the Badgers to the Final Four.